BelT26/Finding-Pluto/README.md

 ## Credits
 The favicon was generated using the flying saucer emoji from favicon.io.

+Montserrat and Nova Square fonts were imported from google fonts.

+The info icon was imported from Font Awesome.

 The sun cartoon image in the flight path is a sticker image from Microsoft Paint 3D.

-All other images were downloaded from Pixabay from the following contributors.
+All other images were downloaded from Pixabay from the following contributors:
 Cartoon images for flight path: Pauolo Cesar Ventura Cartoon image above question: Julieta Mascarella Images for planet stats: WikiImages

-Information for questions, NASA website, National Geographic and www.SciFacts.net
+Information and inspiration for the questions was taken from t NASA website, National Geographic and www.SciFacts.net.